Drunk Driving Defense, DUI Arrest - FAQs

 Generally speaking, then, you should seek attorneys who have excellent reputations, extensive experience and specialization in DUI defense.
 Conversely, it is wise to avoid attorneys who:

 - Have graduated from unaccredited colleges and law schools (for a list of accredited law schools, see www.aals.org/about_memberschools.php).

 - Have little experience as an attorney (the attorney's date of admission to the Bar can be found on http://members.calbar.ca.gov/fal/MemberSearch/QuickSearch) or in the DUI field.

 - Attempt to represent clients charged with a wide range of criminal offenses rather than focusing on DUI defense.

-- Advertise in newspapers or other periodicals, on radio or television, or via mail (so-called "jail Mail"); experienced attorneys with good reputations do not need to advertise.
+- Pay for internet ads appearing at the top of Google or other search results, or advertise on radio, in newspapers or via mail (so-called "jail mail").
+Experienced attorneys with good reputations do not need to advertise.

-- Claim high "win rates" in court or at DMV hearings (for example, "We win 80% of our cases!"); this is impossible to confirm as the attorney cannot ethically divulge his clients names and government agencies don't keep records of results by attorneys.
+- Claim high "win rates" in court or at DMV hearings (for example, "We win 80% of our cases!"); this is highly unlikely and impossible to disprove as the attorney cannot ethically divulge his clients names and government agencies don't keep records of results by attorneys.